bryanseah234/sgStyleSnap2025/README.md

 - No weather-based or occasion-specific outfit suggestions

 **Solution Overview:**
-StyleSnap is a comprehensive digital wardrobe management platform that helps users organize their clothing, create outfit combinations, connect with fashion-forward friends, and receive AI-powered style suggestions based on their preferences and external factors.
+StyleSnap is a comprehensive digital closet management platform that helps users organize their clothing, create outfit combinations, connect with fashion-forward friends, and receive AI-powered style suggestions based on their preferences and external factors.

 ---